This Discussion channel is currently closed.

 Default_avatar

-Steve Strittmatter over 6 years ago
+Steve Strittmatter about 7 years ago

 We think that all of the cooperative fees are “unreasonable” and are “inappropriate;” The fees should be eliminated or substantially decreased in amount; and The fees should only apply to energy sold back to the grid.
 The rise and use of renewable energy should not be discouraged or priced out of only those who can afford it.
 In Florida people were without power for days however if many were to have solar, one those people would be greatly less impacted by the power outages and two power companies may be able to better coordinate their resources to places that have no power as those with solar would be self sufficient.
 People should not be punished or discouraged financially because of this and because a power company wants to hold onto an out of date business model.